louarn-rous/conlang/README.md

-# Ižtér
+# Ižter

-Ižtér (localized in English as 'Ijter') is a constructed language with no specific purpose.
+Ižter (localized in English as 'Ijter') is a constructed language with no specific purpose.

 ## Phonology